privacy-pal/privacy-pal/README.md

 # Privacy Pal

 Privacy Pal is a framework that helps developers handle data subject access and deletion requests for applications using NoSQL databases.
 This repo contains the implementation of a Privacy Pal client that supports applications using MongoDB or Firestore.
-Privacy Pal is available as a Go module and a TypeScript npm package.
+Privacy Pal is available as a [Go module](https://pkg.go.dev/github.com/privacy-pal/privacy-pal/go) and a TypeScript [npm package](https://www.npmjs.com/package/privacy-pal).
-Privacy Pal is a framework that helps developers handle data subject access and deletion requests for applications using NoSQL databases.
-This repo contains the implementation of a Privacy Pal client that supports applications using MongoDB or Firestore.
-Privacy Pal is available as a Go module and a TypeScript npm package.

 ## Setup

 ### Go module

-To install:
 To install:

 ```bash